Manfreds Webseiten

 Observation on Business:

-The staff recommendation that is rejected out of hand will find favor when expressed by a consultant.
+The staff recommendation that is rejected out of hand will find favor when expressed

 Bergen's Law: There's nothing worse than a stupid law.